-Older treatments include - Benzoic acid compound ointment BPC or a 1 to 2000 solution of mercury perchloride act as antifungal preparations for application to the hair after shampooing.
+Older treatments include benzoic acid compound (BPC) ointment or a 1 to 2000 solution of mercury perchloride act as antifungal preparations for application to the hair after shampooing.

-Topical keratolytics such as 1% salicylic acid (SA) may also be added on in cases non-responsive to monotherapy with antifungal shampoos.
+Topical keratolytics such as 1% salicylic acid (SA) may also be added in cases non-responsive to monotherapy with antifungal shampoos.

 The low spread of infection outside of its endemic habitat and the harmlessness of this disease indicates the good prognosis of this fungal infection.
 With the right treatment, black piedra has a favorable prognosis- patients recover fully with the restoration of normal hair.

 There are no serious complications of black piedra infection.
-In the absence of treatment, patients with comorbidities (diabetes, immunodeficiency, and malignant tumors ) may develop alopecia.
+In the absence of treatment, patients with comorbidities (diabetes, immunodeficiency, and malignant tumors) may develop alopecia.

 Reports exist of secondary pediculosis (head lice), as well as mixed piedra (black piedra plus white piedra in the same individual) in patients with poor scalp hygiene.

 Black piedra is asymptomatic, although the nodes on the hair strand look unsightly.
 When untreated, it may persist for months or even years.
 It is a communicable disease, and the patients and their close contacts must always exercise proper personal hygiene.
-To prevent black piedra, the patients should be counseled regarding good personal hygiene, especially when traveling to tropical countries.
+To prevent black piedra, patients should be counseled regarding good personal hygiene, especially when traveling to tropical countries.
 They must avoid sharing combs, hats, and hair ornaments and avoid activities like swimming in stagnant water.

 Following good hygiene practices reduces the chance of getting this fungal infection.
-Regular and thorough washing of hairs prevents fungi from accumulating on the hair.
+Regular and thorough washing of hair prevents fungi from accumulating on the hair.
 It is advisable to keep the comb clean and separate from other's hair brushes.
 Furthermore, avoidance of unhygienic hair practices, such as sharing combs, hair bands, or hair clips, will prevent the development of this disease.

 Management of black piedra requires an interprofessional team that includes the primary caregiver, specialty-trained nurse practitioner, and dermatologist.
 Since the disease is asymptomatic, it may go undetected for several months.
-Poor personal hygiene and the sharing of hair care products further spread this infection.
+Poor personal hygiene and the sharing of hair-care products further spread this infection.
 Even though the disorder is benign, it reflects poor aesthetics.

-The primary caregiver, nurse practitioner, and pharmacist should educate, especially those living in or planning to travel to hot and humid countries about the risk of contracting this fungal infection.
-Coordinated health education by primary caregivers and nursing staff about good hygiene practices like regular washing of hair, keeping the comb clean and avoidance of sharing combs, clips, and hairbands will prevent the development of this infection.
+The primary caregiver, nurse practitioner, and pharmacist should educate, especially those living in or planning to travel to hot and humid countries, about the risk of contracting this fungal infection.
+Coordinated health education by primary caregivers and nursing staff about good hygiene practices like the regular washing of hair, keeping the comb clean and avoidance of sharing combs, clips, and hairbands will prevent the development of this infection.

 Treatment of this infection involves the complete shaving of the head; however, this option may not be acceptable to some females due to aesthetic reasons.
 In such cases washing the hairs with azole antifungals like 2% ketoconazole or 2% miconazole shampoos once a week can eliminate the infection.
-Oral terbinafine 250 mg once daily for 6 weeks can cure the infection in cases resistant to topical agents; in such instances necessitate a medication reconciliation and dosage checking to avoid adverse effects, and report concerns to the team.
+Oral terbinafine 250 mg once daily for 6 weeks can cure the infection in cases resistant to topical agents; such instances necessitate a medication reconciliation and dosage checking to avoid adverse effects, with concerns reported to the team.
 The pharmacist should verify dosing, perform medication reconciliation, and reinforce medication compliance to ensure cure.
-If there are concerns, the pharmacist should discuss with the interprofessional team.
+If there are concerns, the pharmacist should discuss them with the interprofessional team.
 Also, family members should avoid sharing personal care items with the infected individual.
 Nurses can monitor for treatment compliance and verify the inclusion of close contacts in the prevention regimen; it is crucial to screen the family members and close contacts of the patient for signs and symptoms of this disease and treat accordingly to avoid re-infection.
 All these activities among various members of the interprofessional healthcare team must be communicated to the entire team to ensure optimal treatment and results.
 [Level 5]

 With treatment, the outcomes are excellent, but recurrences are frequent if the lifestyle is not changed.